-Android remains most popular OS while iPhone sees the biggest growth, report findsAlex Wagner - Deputy Managing Editor, News Desk
+Android remains most popular OS while iPhone sees the biggest growth, report findsAlex Wagner - Editorial Director of News and Content

 It's that time again, folks.
 Time to grab an ice cold drink (or hot cup of coffee at this time of the morning), sit back, and examine some market share numbers.
 Nielsen just released its latest survey on the mobile industry and, while some aspects of the report aren't terribly shocking, there are some interesting findings that are worth mentioning.
 First up is the overall market share at the end of May, which found Android as the leader with 38 percent of the U.S. smartphone share.
 The iPhone managed to snag a 27 percent share and RIM finished third with 21 percent.
 Rounding out the list, we've got Windows Mobile at nine percent, Symbian and webOS at two percent apiece, and Palm OS, Windows Phone 7, and the mysterious Other category at one percent each.